All Issue Trackers

 Wyoming

-Wyoming enacted two laws known as the Data Censorship statutes in 2015 and 2016.
-These laws established offenses related to trespassing to unlawfully collect resource data and unlawful collection of resource data.
+In 2015 and 2016, Wyoming enacted two laws, known as the Data Censorship statutes, codified at Wyo.
+Stat.
+Ann. § 6-3-414 and Wyo.
+Stat.
+Ann. § 40-27-101, which criminalize trespassing to unlawfully collect resource data and the unauthorized collection of such data.

 The U.S. District Court for the District of Wyoming declared in October 2018 Wyo.
-Stat. §§ 6-3-414(c) and 40-27-101(c) unconstitutional and in violation of the First Amendment to the U.S. Constitution; Western Watersheds Project, et al. v.
-Attorney General, et al., No. 2:15-cv-169.
+Stat. §§ 6-3-414(c) and 40-27-101(c) unconstitutional and in violation of the First Amendment to the U.S. Constitution (Western Watersheds Project, et al. v.
+Attorney General, et al., No. 2:15-cv-169).